jylisadoney/intro-excel/8-advanced.md

     * For example, Minimum: 1 and Maximum: 25
 * Click `OK`

-Now, if you try to enter a number outside your specified range, you will see an error message.
+Now, if you try to enter a number **outside the specified range**, you will see an error message.

 You can even specify the `Input Message` or `Error Alert` if you choose.